Unstoppable-downloads/indexer/readme.md

 USDL is a censorship-resistant content sharing infrastructure built on iExec and IPFS.

-Our goal is to empower individuals with an unstoppable right to share artifacts with their community.
+Our goal is to empower individuals with an unstoppable right to share any artifacts with their community.
 This is achieved with decentralization and cryptography.
 Ultimately, this empowerment means that everyone bears the sole responsibility of what they share for the good or bad of the community.